 - If it's raining outside, he'll read a book or listen to a TV show.
 He doesn't really like TV because he finds the shows are often too “baby”!

 - If the weather is nice outside, he goes to the park to play with friends.
 He likes to play ball or just enjoy the games in the park.

 - If there is snow, he will run and roll in the snow with his sister Crioline.
 Sometimes they make a snowman.

 And you, when you come back from school, do you want to tell about your day?
 Telling the good and bad times?

 By the way, what are you doing to take your mind off things?

-To comment on this article and add your ideas, we invite you to follow us on social networks.
-All articles are published there and it is possible to comment directly on Facebook, Twitter or LinkedIn.
+To comment on this topic and add your ideas, we invite you to follow us on social networks.
+All articles are published there and it is also possible to comment directly on Facebook, Twitter or LinkedIn.

 Do you have news to share with us or would you like to publish a testimonial?

 Publicize your educational project or share your ideas via our Opinion, Testimonials or Press Releases sections!
 Here's how to do it!